 - or the lack of sensitive neuropsychological tests that detect the disease at an early stage.

-As a solution, the use of smartphones is proposí for remote data collection that can be reliable and valid.
-Although it may seem surprising, preliminary evidence supports the use of smartphones as a method to administer cognitive and motor assessments remotely in older adults at risk of other diseases such as Alzheimer’s disease, Parkinson’s disease or Huntington’s disease.
+As a solution, the use of smartphones is proposed for the remote collection of data that can be reliable and valid.
+Although it may seem surprising, preliminary evidence supports the use of smartphones as a method to administer cognitive and motor assessments remotely in older adults at risk of other diseases such as Alzheimer’s, Parkinson’s or Huntington’s.

-In this particular study, the ALLFTD mobile application (ALLFTD-mApp) was usí with the objective of studying its validity in the assessment of executive functioning and memory in an FTLD cohort.
+In this particular study, the ALLFTD mobile application (ALLFTD-mApp) was used with the aim of studying its validity in assessing executive function and memory in an FTLD cohort.

 Subscribe